 As per an article published in 2013 (https://www.ncbi.nlm.nih.gov/pubmed/23842577) on disease burden in the U.S., diseases with the largest number of YLLs (Years of life lost due to premature mortality) in 2010 were ischemic heart disease, lung cancer, stroke, and chronic obstructive pulmonary disease.
 While, diseases with the largest number of YLDs (Years lived with disability) in 2010 were low back pain, major depressive disorder, other musculoskeletal disorders, neck pain, and anxiety disorders; neuropsychiatric disorders are now considered as the leading cause of disability in the U.S., followed by cardiovascular and circulatory diseases and neoplasms (https://www.nimh.nih.gov/health/statistics/disability/us-leading-categories-of-diseases-disorders.shtml).

-If one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology, and other leading disorders listed above, U.S. can be a great place to go to.
+The U.S. can be a great place to go for one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology, and other leading disorders listed above,

 Numbers of sites and investigators

 As per a book from NIH (https://www.ncbi.nlm.nih.gov/books/NBK50886/) published in 2010, a total number of investigators in the United States was 14000, although this seems to be the figure for clinical trials active at that time.
 The number has shown to be more based on the trials posted on clinicaltrials.gov.

 Credevo has access to about 25000 investigators in the U.S. These investigators work in about 40 therapeutic segments and come from sites managed by their own team or by other site management organizations.
 Some of the sites are quite well managed and work in a group of few to more than 1000 per site.